git4rk/ApplicationServeronCloud/faq.md

   **Limitation**: The tool supports migration only among {{site.data.keyword.appserver_short}} Version 9.x releases.

+  ## After a virtual machine is provisioned, can I increase its block or RAM size?
+  {: #faq-vm-size}
+  {: faq}

+  {{site.data.keyword.appserver_short}} provides [T-shirt sizing with virtual machines sized and priced in *blocks*](/docs/ApplicationServeronCloud?topic=wasaas-about#vm-size){: new_window}.
+For each block in the T-shirt size, the virtual machine is provisioned with the following resources.
+  * 1 virtual CPU (vCPU)
+  * 2 GB RAM
+  * 25 GB of hard drive space

+After a virtual machine is provisioned, its number of blocks and RAM cannot be increased.

 <!-- For detailed guidance on what to include on this page, see [FAQs guidance](/docs/developing/writing/faq.html#faqs).
 You can also check out some examples here: [IBM Cloud IAM FAQs](/docs/developing/Access-Management/iamfaq.html#faqs) and [Account FAQs](/docs/account/account_faq.html#accountfaqs). -->